mbattey58/cept/README.markdown

-The repository includes `etc/log-web-requests.py` which implements a minimal webserver which logs received web requests through a configurable logger, `logging` module being the defaule, and answers with configurable responses, default is an empty `200` (`OK`) status code.
+The repository includes `etc/log-web-requests.py` which implements a minimal webserver which logs received web requests through a configurable logger, `logging` module being the default, and answers with configurable responses, default is an empty `200` (`OK`) status code.
 Useful to debug _REST_ requests and e.g. compare them to the one sent by _boto3_ and similar toolkits.